menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Walnut Springs is generally considered to be a blue-collar town.
-54.11% of the Walnut Springs workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Walnut Springs is a blue-collar town, with 54.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Walnut Springs is a city of production and manufacturing workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Walnut Springs who work in maintenance occupations (14.04%), farm management occupations (10.27%), and management occupations (9.25%).

 Another important characteristic of Walnut Springs is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.